SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/MemorySafety.rst

 if it's not possible for other code to run after that access starts but before it ends.
 By their nature, two instantaneous accesses can't happen at the same time.
-For the most part,
-most memory access is instantaneous.
+Most memory access is instantaneous.
 For example,
 all the accesses in the code listing below are instantaneous: